dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 It should be noted that weak non-separability is insufficient for mitigating risks of component forgeries.
 As noted in [I-D.ietf-lamps-pq-composite-sigs], Sect.
-11.3, in cases of hybrid algorithm selection that provides only weak non-separability key reuse should be avoided, as mentioned above, to mitigate risks of introducing EUF-CMA vulnerabilities for component algorithms.
+11.3, in cases of hybrid algorithm selection that provide only weak non-separability, key reuse should be avoided, as mentioned above, to mitigate risks of introducing EUF-CMA vulnerabilities for component algorithms.

 # Discussion of Advantages/Disadvantages {#advantages-disadvantages}